RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

       and very little data transfer).
 You can view your month-to-date billing balance (after you set up an account) on the [billing dashboard](https://console.aws.amazon.com/billing/).

+[^4]: The two other options are encryption and object locking.
+Object locking lets you prevent objects from being deleted,
+      but we get most of the benefits from versioning.
+There's also an option to enable encryption of your objects on disk.
+      It's up to you if you want this; note that it doesn't protect against access through the AWS APIs.

-[^4]: Virtual machines are regular computers that you log in to remotely.
+[^5]: Virtual machines are regular computers that you log in to remotely.
 They are called "virtual" because of the way
       that they are hosted.
 They are also referred to as "instances."
 The AWS service for running VMs is EC2.

-[^5]: If you get tired of setting up a new VM every time, you can also simply _shut down_ the VM when you're not using it.
+[^6]: If you get tired of setting up a new VM every time, you can also simply _shut down_ the VM when you're not using it.
       Storing a small, shut-down VM is [slightly more expensive](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html) than destroying it completely.
 At the time of writing, if you follow the instructions in this post but shut down your instance instead of terminating it, it would cost $0.80 / month.

-[^6]: From here on, the bucket is a _static site_.
+[^7]: From here on, the bucket is a _static site_.
 What that means is that any files you add to the bucket will be available to
       anyone over the internet.
 Some people find that this is [all they want](https://blog.steren.fr/2020/my-stack-will-outlive-yours/).
       Another philosophy, summarized as "manual until it hurts," suggests that once you reach a point like this, where you _have_ a capability (static website) but the process to update it seems hard (write HTML and put it in the bucket), you